kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // heartbeatTime in ResponderStatus in a timely manner.
     ResponderStateInterrupted ResponderStateType = "Interrupted"

     // ResponderStateCanceled means that the responder has been canceled.
-In other words, there is no
+In other words, there
-    // Eviction intent in .spec.requesters.
+    // is no EvictionRequest with the same target and Eviction intent in .spec.intent.
     ResponderStateCanceled ResponderStateType = "Canceled"

     // ResponderStateCompleted means that the responder has successfully completed and set completionTime